Chapter 1:

 ~

-It was like a one-to-one simulation of life.
-However, shortly after Lawrence's vision returned, he found himself in the lonely, torn-apart wooden house, his senses dulled.
+Shortly after Lawrence's vision returned, he found himself in the lonely, torn-apart wooden house.
 A strange sense of tranquility passed through him while inside the memory, but it disappeared as quickly as it appeared.

 He set the photo down next to the others, for some reason feeling deeply depressed.
 Perhaps it’s the lingering feelings of this body I’m inhabiting.
 I have no recollection of Lawrence Blackwood’s life or even what happened to him…

-Looking around again, a scrap of black cloth that appeared to have been a remnant from a coat or cloak lay in the middle of the floor.
-Approaching and picking it up, Kaede's vision changed again, just as it had in the other memory.
+Looking around again, a scrap of black cloth torn from a coat or cloak lay in the middle of the floor.
+Approaching and picking it up, Lawrence’s vision changed again, just as it had in the other memory.

 ~

 An imminent dread crept up his spine, sending shivers through him as the heavy heat made his skin feel too hot to touch.
-When he opened his eyes, a black void of absolute darkness greeted him, similar to what Kaede had seen prior to being transmigrated.
+When he opened his eyes, a black void of absolute darkness greeted him.

 The sounds of smoldering flames replaced the low hum that emanated from the darkness.
-As the temperature began to rise, Lawrence could feel an intense heat toasting his skin all around him.
+As the temperature rose, Lawrence felt intense heat toasting his skin.

-His surroundings were still shrouded in darkness as the sudden assault on his senses made him frantic.
-He felt like he could choke due to the sudden lack of air.
+His surroundings were still shrouded in darkness, and the sudden assault on his senses left him frantic.
+His nerves vibrated intensely to the point where they felt like they were screaming in the midst of the sudden lack of air that made him short of breath.

-Lawrence began to panic, but couldn't do anything since it was only a memory.
-As he searched around him in the pitch black, barely able to stay conscious due to the lack of oxygen, he observed two beady, white, glowing eyes staring at him from within the shadows.
+Lawrence began to panic, but couldn’t do anything since it was only a memory.
+As he searched around him in the pitch-black, barely able to stay conscious, he saw two beady white eyes glowing in the shadows.

 After the eyes took notice, a wicked smile followed, causing Lawrence to yelp in fear.
 As he blinked, the face disappeared, causing him to be more hysterical, his eyes darting around to find the eyes again.